 During 2024 and 2023, the Hospital applied for and received approval from FEMA for the reimbursement of qualifying capital and non-capital COVID-19 related expenses.
-The Hospital recognized \$22,825 within operating revenue in the consolidated statements of operations for the six months ended June 30, 2023.
-No funding has been recorded for the six months ended June 30, 2024.
+The Hospital recognized \$872 and \$29,424 within operating revenue in the consolidated statements of operations for the years ended December 31, 2024 and 2023.
 FEMA can and does retrospectively adjust grant distribution formulas and may adjust funding already received which may impact the amount the Hospital has recorded, in future financial statement periods.